golanlevin/60-212/2026/assignments/assignment_4_puppet.md

 *Roughly:*

-* Watch Cartoon Mess Live: [Roger and Gorf](https://www.instagram.com/p/DXF6SdtkhJ_) and [Tom's custom software](https://www.instagram.com/p/DXSKQdTEojQ/).
-Alsoo watch Kellie Kiakas's [Interactive Rig Demo](https://www.instagram.com/p/DbI1A7zuHTk)
+* **Watch** Cartoon Mess Live: [Roger and Gorf](https://www.instagram.com/p/DXF6SdtkhJ_) and [Tom's custom software](https://www.instagram.com/p/DXSKQdTEojQ/).
+Also watch Kellie Kiakas's [Interactive Rig Demo](https://www.instagram.com/p/DbI1A7zuHTk)
 * **Create** a virtual puppet which is driven by your face, body, and/or hands.
 You are encouraged to use inverse kinematics and as-rigid-as-possible deformation.
-You may work with a partner if you wish; in that case, you should make *two* puppets, who inhabit the same space.
+You may work with a partner if you wish; in that case, you should make *two* puppets, who inhabit the same canvas space.
 * Your puppet should also probably respond to your voice. **Observe** [this microphone audio demo](https://openprocessing.org/@golan/2189436). *Note: this needs to be updated to p5.js v.2.*
 * **Add** your sketch to the [OpenProcessing slot for this exercise]() (TBA).
 * **Create** a Discord post to document your project.